Trams in Sydney: Woolloomooloo line

 This line branched off from Park Street near College Street and ran north along Haig Avenue, Lincoln Crescent (renamed Sir John Young Crescent), Cowper Street, Forbes Street, Challis Steps Woolloomooloo.
 Through service ran from Circular Quay via Elizabeth and Park Street.
 The line opened in stages between 1915 and 1918.

 The last extension of the line in 1918 was constructed during the First World War to assist in troop movements to and from overseas battle.
 C-Class trams 31 and 44 were specially fitted with stretcher bearers to assist with the troop movements and were used on this extension.

 The line was an early closure when on 28 January 1935, the line was replaced by a bus service from Pyrmont which avoided the previous line through the city.

 North Bondi via Bondi Junction and Bondi Beach line

 Services operated from either Circular Quay (via Bridge and Elizabeth Streets) or Railway Square (via Elizabeth and Liverpool Streets), to Oxford Street.

 The line then passed down Oxford Street to Bondi Junction, where it branched off from Bronte services, to run down Bondi Road to Fletcher Street, Campbell Parade and then to the North Bondi tram terminus.

 A feature of this line was the large three track terminus cut into a hillside at North Bondi, which opened in 1946.

 The line opened in 1884 as a steam tramway to Bondi, then to Bondi Beach in 1894, and to North Bondi in 1929.
 Electric services commenced in 1902.
 The line closed in the early hours of 28 February 1960.
-The tram line followed the current route of State Transit route 333 as far as North Bondi.
+The tram line followed the current route of bus route 333 as far as North Bondi.